rossjillian/afg/docs/design.md

 Game
 ----
-We supply for a user boilerplate code that will setup the game, run the main game loop, and keep track of game state, player turns, etc. For this, we require that the game satisfy the `Playable` concept:
+We supply boilerplate code for a game programmer that will setup the game, run the main game loop, and keep track of game state, player turns, etc. For this, we require that the game satisfy the `Playable` concept: